Nisan88/MTA-Classwork/README.md

-This Repo is just for my CS homework, a branch for each course.
+This Repo is just for my CS homework.